Saurajyoti/BestBiomassUse/README.md

-# Best Biomass Use
+# The Best Use of Biomass Project

-This project will act as the code and data development platform for Argonne's Best Use of Biomass Project.
-The Github repository is currently in Private mode and worked on by Project members at ANL and ORNL.
+This repository hosts the code and data development for Argonne's Best Use of Biomass Project.
+The work is lead by Systems Assessment Center at Energy Systems and Infrastructure Assessment Division of Argonne Natinoal Laboratory.